Woolly rhinoceros: Skull and dentition

 The skull had a length between 70 and 90 cm.
-It was longer than those of other rhinoceros, giving the head a deep, downward-facing slanting position, similar to its fossil relatives Stephanorhinus hemiotoechus and Elasmotherium as well as the white rhinoceros.
+It was longer than those of other rhinoceros, giving the head a deep, downward-facing slanting position, similar to its fossil relative Stephanorhinus hemitoechus and Elasmotherium as well as the white rhinoceros.
 Strong muscles on its long occipital bone formed its neck hock and held the massive skull.
 Its massive lower jaw measured up to 60 cm long and 10 cm high.
 The teeth of the woolly rhinoceros had thickened enamel and an open internal cavity.
 Like other rhinos, adults did not have incisors.
 It had 3 premolars and 3 molars in both jaws.
 The molars were high-crowned and had a thick coat of cementum.

+Both males and females had two horns which were made of keratin, with one long nasal horn at the front of the skull reaching forward and a smaller posterior frontal horn between the eyes.
+The nasal horn would have typically measured 1–1.35 m long for individuals at 25 to 35 years of age, while the frontal horn would have measured up to 47.5 cm long, with the mass of measured woolly rhinoceros nasal horns varing from 2.5 to 11.4 kg, with an average mass of 6 kg.
+The longest nasal horn ever recorded is 164.7 cm long measured along the curvature.
+Unlike in modern rhinos, the large nasal horn was often flattened in cross-section, and abrasion patterns on the horn indicate its possible use in brushing away snow when grazing.

 The nasal septum of the woolly rhinoceros was ossified, unlike modern rhinos.
 This was most common in adult males.
 This adaptation probably evolved as a result of the heavy pressure on the horn and face when the rhinoceros grazed underneath the thick snow.
 Unique to this rhino, the nasal bones were fused to the premaxillae, which is not the case in older Coelodonta types or today's rhinoceroses.
 This ossification inspired the junior synonym specific name tichorhinus, from Greek τειχος (teikhos) "wall", ῥις (ῥιν-) (rhis (rhin-)) "nose".